 How do you balance the need for technical upskilling with soft skills development?

 Employees in technical roles are likely to recognise the need to continually upskill as the technology they support advances.
-But when a company is evolving their use of technologies, the employees may need to embrace new and different tools, and potentially step away from what has been their area of expertise.
+But when a company is evolving their use of technologies, the employees may need to embrace new and different technologies and tools, and potentially step away from what has been their primary area of expertise.
 In that case they will benefit from understanding the big picture – the business case for change.
 Leaders can help make that case by clearly showing the company’s roadmap.

 What is traditionally called ‘soft skills’ may actually be harder to learn, and it can be more difficult to engage employees in developing those skills when the technology skills seem to be the ones that matter most.
 It is incumbent on the learning team to demonstrate sponsorship from business leaders for the value and importance of the soft skills that are most important to the company’s success.
 Having a clear set of core behavioural competencies provides a framework that can be part of the recruiting process and the performance process, reinforcing the value of developing those skills for all employees and creating a culture that reinforces their value.